-Rather than refer to a single condition, cerebral palsy (CP) relates to a group of medical issues that impact the brain and movement.
-It is a lifelong condition that is caused by a problem with the brain that occurs during development, often before birth.
+Rather than referring to a single condition, cerebral palsy (CP) relates to a group of medical issues that impact the brain and movement.
+It is a lifelong condition caused by a problem with the brain during its development, often before birth.
 However, some children are affected by cerebral palsy because their brain is damaged during birth or soon after they are born.

 Causes of the condition include:

 - The child’s mother catching an infection during pregnancy.

 - The brain not getting enough oxygen for a short period during a difficult birth.